Driver Fatigue Can Cause Large Truck Accidents

 One of the most common causes for commercial truck accidents is driver fatigue.
 Driving when tired makes truck operators more likely to make a mistake and less capable of reacting to other drivers’ behavior.
 There are many other elements that can affect a driver’s ability to operate their vehicle, and fatigue can make the driver less able to deal with situations such as construction and bad weather.
 Additionally, fatigue can lead to microsleep or completely falling asleep at the wheel, which may result in an 80,000 pound semi out of control on the highway.
 If you have been involved in an accident as a result of driver fatigue, it’s important you speak to a Las Vegas NV injury lawyer immediately.

-According to the National Sleep Foundation, fatigued driving is similar to drunk driving in its effects on reaction time, decreased awareness, impaired judgement and increased risk of collision.
+According to the National Sleep Foundation, driver fatigue is similar to drunk driving in its effects on reaction time, decreased awareness, impaired judgement and increased risk of collision.
 There are many factors that lead to fatigued driving, including:

 - Not enough or low quality sleep